-Navigating Vocational Barriers and Exploring Employment Opportunities: Working with Justice-involved clients with Mental Illness to Pursue Employment Goals - (Full Day) Clients with behavioral health issues and criminal justice involvement face significant vocational barriers.
-Often they are excluded from jobs due to their criminal record and they have significant gaps in their work history.
+Navigating Vocational Barriers and Exploring

+Employment Opportunities: Working with Justice-involved clients with Mental Illness to Pursue Employment Goals (1/2 Day)

+Clients with behavioral health issues and criminal justice involvement face significant vocational barriers.
+Often they are excluded from jobs due to their criminal record and they have significant gaps in their work history as a result of incarceration and other mental health related problems.
 In addition to these barriers, criminal justice and behavioral health providers may not always encourage these clients to pursue vocational goals, fearing they might lose public benefits, jeopardize psychiatric stability and place the client at risk of re-incarceration.